New South Wales Standard suburban carriage stock: Construction and introduction

-Unlike the wooden cars they served with, the standards were of steel construction and only had four passenger doors on each side.
-The power cars were initially built with one cab door on the left side of the carriage and the trailers were built with a guard’s door.
-Like the Bradfield cars, The standard power cars were fitted with Metropolitan-Vickers electrical equipment and two motors on the bogie below the pantograph.
+The power cars were initially built with one cab door on the left side of the carriage and the trailers were built with a guard's door.
+Like the wooden motor cars, The standard power cars were fitted with Metropolitan-Vickers electrical equipment and two motors on the bogie below the pantograph.

 The first 50 carriages were built by Leeds Forge Company in England.
 This choice was made as at the time; Australia had no prior experience with the construction of steel carriages.

-The Leeds Forge power cars were distinguishable by having a sun shade above the driver’s window, as opposed to the later built cars having one over the guard’s window as well as that of the driver.

-A total of 600 carriages were built by 1937.
+A total of 602 carriages were built by 1937.